 The result of the UE trajectory collection is reported at the next available DATA COLLECTION UPDATE message.

-If the UE Performance Collection Configuration IE is present in the DATA COLLECTION REQUEST message, the NG-RAN node2 shall take it into account for the configuration of UE performance collection and reporting.
+If the UE Performance Collection Configuration IE is present in the DATA COLLECTION REQUEST message, the NG-RAN node2 shall take it into account for the duration and granularity configuration of UE performance collection and reporting.
 NG-RAN node2 shall terminate the collection when at least one of the following conditions is fulfilled:

 - the time since UE was successfully handed over to NG-RAN node2 is equal to the value of the Collection Time Duration for UE Performance IE;